Labrador Retriever Lifespan – How Long Do Labs Live?

 How Inherited Diseases Affect Labrador Retriever Life Span

-While Labradors are relatively healthy, there are diseases in the breed that can influence how long a Labrador will live.
-It will also affect how healthy each dog will be during that lifetime.
-For some of these diseases, hip dysplasia for example, and CNM, we have tests that can (and should) be carried out on adult dogs before they are used for breeding.
+Labradors are relatively healthy, but there are diseases in the breed that can influence how long your Labrador will live and how healthy your dog will be during their lifetime.
+Some of these diseases, hip dysplasia and CNM for example, we have tests that should be carried out before breeding adult dogs.

 labrador life span